 Using a CPAP turned my world right side up as my mental health improved greatly and I was able to get my life back and continue school.
 I became a whole new person with a whole new lease on life.
 Now I write a blog and make videos for the internet to spread awareness about sleep and mental health.

-Kali Cyrus, MD, MPhil
+Kali Cyrus, MD, MPH

-Dr. Kali Cyrus received a BA in Psychology from Stanford University, followed by an MPhil in Health Policy and Management from the Rollins School of Public Health, Emory University.
-She received her M.D. training at the University of Illinois at Chicago College of Medicine.
+Dr. Kali Cyrus received a BA in Psychology from Stanford University, followed by an MPH in Health Policy and Management from the Rollins School of Public Health, Emory University.
+She received her MD training at the University of Illinois at Chicago College of Medicine.
 Dr. Cyrus completed her Adult Psychiatry residency training and was a Public Psychiatry Fellow at Yale School of Medicine.
 She currently serves as Assistant Professor in the Department of Psychiatry at Johns Hopkins School of Medicine.